mmNalaka/another-todo/README.md

 ### Core Features

 - [ ] As a user, I can create to-do items, such as a grocery list.
-- [ ] As another user, I can collaborate in real-time with other users so that we can (for example) edit our family shopping list together.
 - [ ] As a user, I can mark to-do items as "done" so that I can avoid clutter and focus on things that are still pending.
 - [ ] As a user, I can filter the to-do list and view items that were marked as done so that I can retrospect on my prior progress.